 Step 3: Complete On-the-Job Training to Become a Genetics Nurse

 As in many professions, on-the-job training is a requirement for becoming a genetics nurse.
-New graduates often seek out jobs at genetics clinics, cancer centers, or hospitals to gain experience in the field.
-Many nurses will start out as registered nurses to gain basic experience before moving into more specialized genetic research.
+New graduates often seek jobs at genetics clinics, cancer centers, or hospitals to gain experience in the field.
+Many nurses will start out as registered nurses to gain basic experience before moving into more specialized genetics research.